alphagov/design-system-team-docs/source/guides/how-to-create-a-brief.html.md

 ---
 # How to create a brief

-In GitHub we used “parent” issues to host our cycle briefs.
+In GitHub we use “parent” issues to host our cycle briefs.
 This creates a hierarchy where we can create sub-issues which form the deliverables of a brief.

 In the majority of cases, the brief will already have been created by a team lead.
 However, there may be occasions when you need to create a brief yourself.
 This guide explains how.